-1. You will want to survey all the items in your refrigerator, taking note of those staple items whose expiration dates are drawing closer.
+1. You will want to survey and take inventory of all the items in your refrigerator, taking note of those staple items whose expiration dates are drawing closer.
 Add these items to your shopping list.
-If you didn’t throw out your expired items during your pantry/refrigerator clean-out session, then do it now.
+If you find something expired; throw it out.

 2. Review your refrigerator’s thermostat.
 It should be at its optimal temperature.
 4⁰c (35 degrees F) to 2⁰c (40 degrees F).

-4. Wipe clean any spills or food particles with 2 parts vinegar and 1 part water.
+4. Wipe clean any spills or food particles in your refrigerator with 2 tablespoons white vinegar to 1 cup warm water.